Damir94/devops-project-ultimate-opentelemetry-demo/README.md

 <img width="1888" height="735" alt="Screenshot 2026-01-18 at 3 28 18 PM" src="https://github.com/user-attachments/assets/98f000f8-7d6a-4948-9e4e-0a282b80ea2a" />

+### Static Code Analysis Results
+  - The Code Quality stage failed, which is expected and useful:
+  - Detected usage of deprecated Go functions
+  - Found unused functions in the code
+  - This shows that static analysis is working correctly and catching real issues before deployment.

 ### For this setup, Argo CD is installed using plain Kubernetes manifests, as recommended for getting started.

 Install Argo CD